Skip to content

 Lower risk of dementia

-Source: Laukkanen et al., JAMA Internal Medicine, 2015 · Age and Ageing, 2017
+Source: Laukkanen et al., JAMA Internal Medicine, 2015 · Age and Ageing, 2017.
+Findings reflect associations observed in a Finnish male cohort and may not generalize to all populations.

 32%

-Increase in run time to exhaustion
+Increase in run time to exhaustion (small study)

-Athletic Performance · Scoon et al., 2007
+Athletic performance · Scoon et al., 2007

 8 mmHg